 Sprinkle the shredded cheese in the bottom of the baked crust.
 Layer the tomatoes over the cheese and then the rest of the vegetables.
 Gently pour the egg mixture over the vegetables.

-Bake for 30 minutes or until the egg mixture is set in the center.
+Bake at 350 F for 30 minutes or until the egg mixture is set in the center.
 If the crust looks like it is browning too quickly, foil the edges for the last ten minutes.
 (If using a store bought crust, this usually doesn’t need to be done).

 Remove from the oven and allow the quiche to cool for 10-15 minutes before serving.
 It may also be served at room temperature.
 Some fun garnishes: fresh basil, scallions, fresh cherry tomatoes.